 After the rock tumbles down — confirming the ultimate futility of his project — Sisyphus marches down after it.
 This, thinks Camus, is the moment Sisyphus's absurd fate is wholly laid bare, and where he attains full tragic consciousness.

-Trudging down the mountainside, he recognises the full extent of his wretched condition, yet "all Sisyphus's silent joy is contained therein.
+Trudging down the mountainside, he recognizes the full extent of his wretched condition, yet "all Sisyphus's silent joy is contained therein.
 His fate belongs to him.
 His rock is his thing."

-Just as Sisyphus accepts the futility of his punishment and thereby reshapes his tragic fate, Camus thinks, we become fully alive through acknowledging the hopelessness of the human condition.
-By approaching life with full consciousness, with vitality and intensity, by becoming the masters of our absurd fate – this is how we answer the question of suicide, how we defy futility and establish what it means to live.
+Just as Sisyphus chooses to march down after his rock, thereby accepting the futility of his punishment and reshaping his tragic fate, Camus argues we become fully alive through choosing to acknowledge the hopelessness of the human condition, and carrying on regardless.
+By approaching life with full consciousness, with vitality and intensity, by becoming the masters of our absurd fate — this is how we answer the question of suicide, how we defy futility and establish what it means to live.

-Ultimately, then, while Camus believes we are condemned to absurdity by the human condition, his point is that that's not necessarily a bad thing – in fact it's only by accepting this absurdity that a truly authentic life can be lived.
+Ultimately, then, while Camus believes we are condemned to absurdity by the human condition, his point is that that's not necessarily a bad thing — in fact it's only by confronting this absurdity and heroically carrying on in spite of it that a truly authentic life can be lived.

 "The struggle itself toward the heights is enough to fill a man's heart.
 One must imagine Sisyphus happy."